6stringninja/Ascend.Console.Framework/README.md

-Wasted a day in my life on an application not "good" enough for being worthy of employment trek.
+Wasted a day in my life on an application not "good" enough for being worthy of employment at trek.
 Required to provide a sample that was rejected do to the lack of mind reading and their appetite for wasting peoples time.
 Please Review..but don't use :) as it "sucks".

+Trek, expects you to bloat it with nuget packages (I lacked) and are incapable of running "dotnet restore" The testing framework that ships with VS2017 (current at the time) is "obsolete", consult nostradomas for prefered third party.
+They expect EF framework as demonstrating anything that isn't generated is "legacy" apparently.

+below is the requirements.

 # Ascend.Console.Framework
 Example App NOT good enough to get hired at Trek Bikes. https://www.trekbikes.com